CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 This is the same as the successful submission case, but in the setup we call the `mockRejectedValue()` method of the mock function `restaurantsModule.actions.create`.
 This means that when this function is called, it will reject.
 In our case we don't actually care about what error it rejects with, so we don't have to provide a rejected value.

-Save and we get a bit of a strange error:
+Save and, in addition to an assertion failure, we also get an additional error:

 ```sh
   ● NewRestaurantForm › when the store action rejects › displays an error message